kusumaningrat/Emoney/Emoney-Advisor-mock-server/Doc/APi-DOCS.md

 # eMoney Advisor GET-Only Endpoints & Entity Types (Data Extraction)

 **Purpose:**
 This document provides a concise reference to the eMoney Advisor API endpoints for data extraction.
 It is intended to help developers and integrators quickly identify which GET-only endpoints and entity types are available for use, ensuring reliable access to client information, financial plans, assets, and other wealth management data.
-Use this guide to streamline integration, reporting, and compliance workflows with eMoney Advisor.
+Use this guide to streamline integration, reporting, and compliance workflows with eMoney Advisor

 ## 🔍 Core GET Endpoints